Glass gives you the properties to perform...

 The mechanical and the electrical properties of all of epoxy grades are broadly similar at normal temperature.

-Grade B38 is a flame retardant epoxy with good electrical and mechanical properties.
+- B38 (FR) - Our flame retardant epoxy with good electrical and mechanical properties

 Phenolic glass (LUL SE970)

-Phenolic glass, such as grade B30, has good mechanical and electrical properties, though generally these are lower than the properties of epoxy grades.
-It does, however, possess a degree of flame retardency.
+Phenolic glass has good mechanical and electrical properties, though generally these are lower than the properties of epoxy grades.
+It does however, possess a degree of flame retardancy.
 Its relatively low smoke emission and toxicity help make it ideal for closed situations such as underground, aerospace or enclosed switchgear.

 Silicone glass laminate (LUL SE970)